-The Board actively monitor these risks on an on-going basis.
+The Board actively monitors these risks on an on-going basis.
 The impact of the global pandemic and the mitigation and actions taken have been discussed elsewhere in this report.
 The Board believe that high quality student education remains a priority for parents during recession and therefore work to develop the product portfolio to ensure that INTO remains an educator of choice in the event of any downturn.
 New initiatives are constantly being developed to attract and retain high quality students and the courses the group offers are reviewed to ensure that they remain relevant and competitive.
-Inflationary pressures are being monitored and actions taken where possible to manage these e.g. fixing 3 years of energy costs for London premises in Autumn 2021.
+Inflationary pressures are being monitored and actions taken where possible to manage these.
 Staff cost inflation is being seen in many markets as in other industries and the Board review these as part of the wider financial forecasting process.